Does Low THD Always Mean Better Inverter Efficiency?

 Is an inverter with 5% THD bad?

 No, an inverter with a Total Harmonic Distortion (THD) of 5% or less is generally considered very good and is suitable for almost all residential and commercial applications.
 This level of distortion is typically undetectable by common appliances and electronics.
-Utility standards, such as IEEE 519, often recommend a THD limit at or below 5% for the power grid itself.
+Utility standards, such as the IEEE Standard 519-2014, often recommend a THD limit at or below 5% for connection to the power grid (IEEE, 2014).

 How does operating temperature affect inverter efficiency and THD?